Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 - Air Force is 1-1 against the spread and 2-1 overall in games when it records more than 24.0 points.

-- In games that Air Force totals over 326.3 yards, the team is 1-1 against the spread and 2-1 overall.
+- Air Force is 1-1 against the spread and 2-1 overall when the team churns out more than 326.3 yards.

-- The Falcons have turned the ball over two times this season, five fewer than the Lobos have forced (7).
+- This year, the Falcons have two turnovers, five fewer than the Lobos have takeaways (7).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.